Enso21/Stories/docs/markdown/the-questionnaire.md

 76. Favorite type of moth?
 (Brooke)
 77. What's a real-life object that you want?
 (Julia)
 78. Fruit box or memory camera?
 (Huy and Charlotte)
+79. You're given a poke bowl.
+Do you stir before eating?
+(Soon Jae)